Yellow colour is the brightest of all the colours in the spectrum. It is the colour that captures our attention the most.

 Myths about the effects of yellow

-U.S. law prohibits coloring margarine to look like butter.
+- U.S. law prohibits coloring margarine to make it look like butter.